martin-ger/esp_wifi_repeater/README.md

 - set auto_connect [0|1]: selects, whether the STA should keep retrying to reconnect to the AP. auto_connect is off (0) after first flashing or after "reset factory".
 When you enter a new SSID it will be automatically set on (1).
 - set ssid_hidden [0|1]: selects, whether the SSID of the soft-AP is hidden (ssid_hidden=1) or visible (ssid_hidden=0, default)
 - set phy_mode [1|2|3]: sets the PHY_MODE of the WiFi (1=b, 2=g, 3=n(default))
-- set bssid _xx:xx:xx:xx:xx:xx_: sets the specific BSSID of the uplink IP to connect to (default 00:00:00:00:00:00 which means any)
+- set bssid _xx:xx:xx:xx:xx:xx_: sets the specific BSSID of the uplink AP to connect to (default 00:00:00:00:00:00 which means any)
 - set [ap_mac|sta_mac] _xx:xx:xx:xx:xx:xx_: sets the MAC address of the STA and SOFTAP to a user defined value (bit 0 of the first byte of the MAC address can not be 1)
 - set sta_mac random: set a new random STA MAC after each reboot
 - set sta_hostname _name_: sets the name of the STA (visible to the uplink AP)